krahets/hello-algo/en/docs/chapter_graph/graph.md

 Graph data structures include the following commonly used terms.

-- "Adjacency": When there is an edge connecting two vertices, these two vertices are said to be "adjacent".
+- <u>Adjacency</u>: When there is an edge connecting two vertices, these two vertices are said to be "adjacent".
 In Figure 9-4, the adjacent vertices of vertex 1 are vertices 2, 3, and 5.
-- "Path": The sequence of edges passed from vertex A to vertex B is called a "path" from A to B. In Figure 9-4, the edge sequence 1-5-2-4 is a path from vertex 1 to vertex 4.
+- <u>Path</u>: The sequence of edges passed from vertex A to vertex B is called a path from A to B. In Figure 9-4, the edge sequence 1-5-2-4 is a path from vertex 1 to vertex 4.
-- "Degree": The number of edges a vertex has.
-For directed graphs, "in-degree" refers to how many edges point to the vertex, and "out-degree" refers to how many edges point out from the vertex.
+- <u>Degree</u>: The number of edges a vertex has.
+For directed graphs, <u>in-degree</u> refers to how many edges point to the vertex, and <u>out-degree</u> refers to how many edges point out from the vertex.

 ## 9.1.2 &nbsp; Representation of graphs